CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

     > **Note** - The Microsoft Entra ID data connector may take about 15  minutes to show in the active count.

     > **Note** - If the Connected count isn't displayed after a few minutes, try deleting the connector and then adding it again.

+    > **Note** - You may experience a delay in the "Connected" count.
+If it takes more than 20 minutes, please do not wait further and proceed with the next steps.
+The Microsoft team is currently working on updates for this lab, which is why it has been marked as optional.

 ### Task 3 - Run Kusto query on User activity